Europe's to-do list: realigning perspectives on the European project

 In his current role, Pedro Miguel da Costa e Silva is Brazil’s chief representative to the European Union.
 A career diplomat, he has worked for Brazilian missions in Geneva, Santiago, La Paz, Madrid and Ottawa.
 In Brazil, he has also served at the Office of the Presidency as the director of the economics department and as secretary of bilateral and regional negotiations in the Americas at the Division for International Trade.
 In this role, he was also the national coordinator for MERCOSUR and coordinator for the National Commission of the Amazon Cooperation Treaty Organization.

-Blogger, content creator and 2024 European Young Leader (EYL40)
+Founder & CEO of OpenCollective and 2017 European Young Leader (EYL40)

 Lukasz Dziekonski